OuadiElfarouki/llama.cpp/README-sycl.md

 - **Intel GPU**

 When targeting an intel GPU, the user should expect one or more level-zero devices among the available SYCL devices.
-Please make sure that at least one GPU is present, for instance [`ext_oneapi_level_zero:gpu:0`] in the sample output below :
+Please make sure that at least one GPU is present, for instance [`ext_oneapi_level_zero:gpu:0`] in the sample output below:

 ```
 [opencl:acc:0] Intel(R) FPGA Emulation Platform for OpenCL(TM), Intel(R) FPGA Emulation Device OpenCL 1.2  [2023.16.10.0.17_160000]